yoshavit/fairml-farm/README.md

 and compare and contrast the different algorithms.
 The ultimate goal is to provide a playground to help build intuition about different definitions and approaches to fairness.

+This is very much a work in progress, and I would love your feedback!
+ (On desired features, explanations, or even code quality.)

 ## Overview
 The main components of this project are: